Frequently Asked Questions

 How can physician relationship management (PRM) software help me understand physician referral patterns?

 PRMs that integrate with your internal data can help business development teams visualize key referral sources and evaluate the strength of these relationships over time.
-For example, dashboards can help visualize where first-time referrals are coming from and what percentage are made in response to outreach.
-Teams can also watch for declines across key specialties that might indicate barriers to patient access or opportunities for service recovery.
+For instance, dashboards can reveal where first-time referrals originate and track the percentage influenced by outreach efforts.
+Additionally, teams can monitor declines across key specialties, which may reveal barriers to patient access or highlight opportunities for service recovery.

 How can physician relationship management (PRM) software help me reduce patient leakage?

-PRMs that integrate external claims data can help business development teams visualize how many patients’ key referral sources are sharing with targeted specialties today and what percentage are being captured by their provider network.
-This helps confirm patient pipelines that can lead to outmigration and with this analysis, providers can be marked as retention or growth targets for specific outreach campaigns.
+PRMs that integrate external claims data help business development teams visualize how many patients’ key referral sources share with targeted specialties.
+Additionally, they track what percentage of those patients are captured by their provider network.
+Consequently, this analysis can confirm patient pipelines that may lead to outmigration.
+These insights help identify providers as retention or growth targets for specific outreach campaigns.

 How can physician relationship management software help me increase physician satisfaction & retention?

-PRMs that track both engagement activities and field issues help business development teams understand who they’re spending their time with and how often, as well as key themes and responsiveness scores relating to practice or hospital barriers.
-They can also use dashboards, reports, and modules to develop satisfaction and retention plans.
+PRMs that track engagement and field issues help business development teams understand who they interact with and how often.
+Additionally, they gain insights into key themes and responsiveness scores related to practice or hospital barriers.
+Dashboards, reports, and modules enable teams to create satisfaction and retention plans based on this data.

 How can physician relationship management (PRM) software support service line growth?